sportngin/active_zuora/README.md

 Use Zuora's API like ActiveRecord.
 Auto-generate all the classes from the wsdl file, or easily declare your own.

+## Active Zuora Version 1
+This repostiory contains >= Version 2 of Active Zuora

+Version 1 can be found at http://github.com/tstmedia/active_zuora_v1

 ## Configuration

     ActiveZuora.configure(